 However, you should try to raise your GPA even more if you plan to apply to Harvard.

 There’s no reason not to apply to a “reach” school or two.
 After all, there’s still a chance you get accepted with a GPA slightly lower than that of the average admitted student.
 However, you should ensure you apply to some schools you’re more likely to be accepted with your current GPA.

 A weighted 3.8 GPA takes the difficulty of your courses into account and is typically measured between 0 to 5.0.
 An unweighted GPA of 3.8 is considered “higher” because it’s on a 4.0 scale.

 It’s possible to bring up a 3.8 GPA to a 4.0 with enough time and effort.
 It might be challenging to raise your GPA if this is your last semester, but two semesters or more should be enough time to get close to a 4.0.

 So, is a 3.8 GPA good enough to get into college?

-However, if you are striving for a 4.0 GPA, meeting a tutor and attending summer school are excellent ways to work through any issues and achieve higher grades.
+However, if you strive for a 4.0 GPA, meeting a tutor and attending summer school are excellent ways to work through any issues and achieve higher grades.

-NYU, Rochester, and BU are a few examples of many prestigious colleges that accept students with an average GPA under 3.8.
-Remember, colleges will look at your classes’ difficulty, so push yourself and take more challenging courses if your schedule allows it.
+NYU, Rochester, and BU are a few examples of prestigious colleges that accept students with an average GPA of around 3.8.
+Remember, colleges will examine your classes’ difficulty, so push yourself and take more challenging courses if your schedule allows it.
 Good luck!